wolfaherd/SimpleCMakeDemo/README.md

 # SimpleCMakeDemo
->a simple demo which shows how to build library by cmake tool
+>a simple demo which shows how to build library by cmake tool.(for android,ios,windows,linux)

 ### step1: